Important Disclosure — Please Read

 Overextending Your Budget

 Approval amount is not the same as a comfortable budget.
-Factor in all ownership costs and leave breathing room.
+Factor in all ownership costs and leave breathing room for unexpected expenses.

 Not Reading Strata Minutes

 Minutes can reveal issues not visible in the financials.
-This is a key due diligence step for strata purchases.
+This is a key due diligence step for any strata purchase.

 Underestimating Closing Costs